MakeyeB/roboger-neighborhood/tests.md

 hasNumber(findFrom, toFind);
 Expected Output: true

+Describe: replaceLettersInString()

+Test: "It should return the second string provided repeated for each letter in the first string provided."
+Code:
+const firstWord = "Hello!";
+const convertTo = ".";
+replaceLettersInString(firstWord, convertTo);
+Expected Output: '......'

 Describe: changeNumber()

 Test: "It should return "Won't you be my neighbor?" if the number 13 is provided."